-- 1 cup (240ml) water
+- 1 cup (240ml) water Note 1

-- ½ cup (115gr) unsalted butter
+- ½ cup (115g) unsalted butter Note 2

-- 1 tablespoon sugar
+- 1 tablespoon granulated sugar

 - ¼ teaspoon salt

-- 1 cup (125gr) all-purpose flour, sifted
+- 1 cup (125g) all-purpose flour sifted Note 3

-- 4-5 large eggs, at room temperature Note 4
+- 4-5 large eggs at room temperature Note 4

 - In a medium saucepan, combine water, butter, sugar and salt.
 Slowly heat the mixture over medium heat, stirring frequently to dissolve sugar and melt the butter.
 Once sugar is dissolved and butter is melted, increase the heat to medium high heat and bring the mixture to a boil.